Neeraj05042001/Node-JS-Course/EP - 04 module.export & require/README.md

 - e.g: z = "Hello World"
 In this z is declared without var, let or const.
 So it is not according to the ECMA Standard so when run through `commonjs module` it will work fine as `cjs module` runs in `non-strict` mode while `mjs` will not run and it will throw an error as `z` is not defined as `mjs` runs in `strict-mode`.

-`Note:` Always take care of strict mode and non-strict mode while using cjs and mjs modules.